DanieljcFan/Analysis-of-News-popularity-time-series/readme.txt

 This the final project of 553.636 Data Mining, 2018 Fall.

 We are trying to figure out impacts of news to be popluar concerning both peak and longevity.
-The report is in
+Find report here: https://github.com/DanieljcFan/Analysis-of-News-popularity-time-series/blob/master/Data-Mining-final-project-fall-2018.pdf

 The dataset is from UCI machine learning repository.
 Orginal link: http://archive.ics.uci.edu/ml/datasets/News+Popularity+in+Multiple+Social+Media+Platforms#